Professional development sessions

 ACU’s School of Allied Health is pleased to offer free professional development sessions, or ‘speed sessions’, to our placement providers, university students and alumni.

-These brief recordings cover clinical practice and research topics relating to allied health: occupational therapy, physiotherapy, social work and speech pathology.
-The sessions are pre-recorded by ACU academics and collaborators and emailed to subscribers each month.
+These brief recordings cover clinical practice and research topics relating to allied health.
+The sessions are pre-recorded by ACU academics and researchers and will be emailed to subscribers each month.

 This professional development program is for allied health professionals, university students and ACU alumni, and aims to support ongoing learning throughout their careers and studies.